jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Right, you wait until it hurts.

-**Bob**:So I look at every problem as a concrete problem.
+**Bob**: So I look at every problem as a concrete problem.
 And then if I need the interface, I'm perfectly willing to put it in.
 But I have to see a reason for it before I put it in.

 **Jesse**: Yeah, yeah, that's great.
 That's great.
 I'm glad to hear this.
 It means if someone comes comes up to me and says, hey, you know, Uncle Bob says you do this, I'm like, well, actually, I've talked to Uncle Bob and it's it's a bit more nuanced than that.